swaros/managed-out/README.md

 	// lets loop 2 times
 	for i := 0; i < 2; i++ {

-		// in the first loop, the output should be colored
+		// in the first loop, the output should be colored.
 		// if not, then the stdout is not accepted as a terminal.
 		// this will for exampe happens in launch visual-studio-code jobs.
-		// event they are able to handle the colors.
+		// even they are able to handle the colors.
-		// on any console you should see the first output colored. (bash, zsh, fish, powershell ...)
+		// on any console you should see the first output colored.
+		// (bash, zsh, fish, powershell >= v7)
 		// you can also force color for the first itertion by uncomment the next 3 lines ...
 		//if i == 0 {
 		//	parser.EnableColor()